This post may contain eBay affiliate links. Please read our disclosure policy.

 Robinson is the sixth subject, with a landscape image that notes his inclusion for rebounds at the bottom.
 (In the 1989–90 NBA season he averaged 12 per game.)

-It’s a dark card, but the subset paved the way for improved holo cards in the future.
+It’s a dark card, but the subset paved the way for improved holo cards.

 18. 1991 Arnold Palmer Pro Set PGA Golf Hologram 3D Award